-It’s estimated that some 60,000 hospitalizations each year could be avoided if more people got the flu vaccine, according to Dr. Charles Bregier, Novant Health medical director of corporate health.
+It’s estimated that some 60,000 hospitalizations each year could be avoided if more people got the flu vaccine, said Dr. Charles Bregier, Novant Health medical director of corporate health.

 The vaccine is quite effective once the body builds up an antibody response, which takes about two weeks.
 Most years, it reduces the risk of getting the flu by about 40-60%, Bregier said.

 1. Pregnant women